CartoDB/Windshaft/doc/MapConfig-1.3.0.md

     // {String} end URL to retrieve the tiles from.
     // Where {z} — zoom level, {x} and {y} — tile coordinates.
     // And {s} the subdomain, {s} is OPTIONAL.
 See `subdomains`.
+    //
+    // NOTE: URLs must be included in the configuration whitelist to be valid
     urlTemplate: "http://{s}.example.com/{z}/{x}/{y}.png",

     // OPTIONAL